MariaRamlochan/Unix_FinalProject/install.md

 Nafees: I would like to eat some KBBQ nad some JBBQ and to pair with it I would have some sake.

 Nafees: I like Saporo Beer!

+Nafees: I prefer aged drinks such as Whiskey above Vodka and those other party drinks.